How to respond to COVID-19 in the tourism sector

-Will your country have any extra entry requirements, such as a health certificate or medical tests?
+Will your country require any extra entry requirements – health certificate, medical tests?

-Has your own destination or country had any major changes in accessibility, for example via airlines?
+Has your own destination or country had any major changes in accessibility – airlines, etc.?

-Whether you are involved with any domestic tourism or not, you now have to look at this.
-It will be your first opportunity to get your business back on track.
+No matter if you are involved with any domestic tourism or not, you have to look at this, as this will be your first stage opportunity to get your business back on track.
 Many countries around the world do not have a domestic tourism market.
-However, this is going to be something that you can stimulate on a small scale moving upwards.
-It is going to be about working with selective partners on packaging, price and marketing.
+However, this is going to be something that you can stimulate on a small scale moving upwards, and it’s going to be about working with selective partners on packaging, price and marketing.

 This is more than accommodation suppliers offering a deal for local people from another area to stay with them.
-This is also for tour companies to look at what they can do, even if they have never done any domestic tourism before.
-Think about what you can do to offer people a package that they have not seen before.
-Give them a reason to buy!
+This is also for the tour companies to look at their options, even if they have never done any domestic tourism beforehand.
+Think about what you can do to offer people a package that they have not seen before – give them a reason to buy!

-Follow these short tips and at least investigate the ideas and options.
-This could bring in badly needed income.
+Follow these short tips and at least investigate the ideas and options, as this could bring in badly needed revenue.

-- Try and include a minimum of three different components to a package for one inclusive price.
+- Try and include a minimum of three different components in the package that is sold as one inclusive price.
 Think of components such as transport, accommodation and excursions.

-- Negotiate with your suppliers on this.
-After all, they are in the same situation as you!
+- Negotiate hard with your suppliers on this.
+After all, they are in the same place as you!

 - Think about how you are going to market the package.
-Look at people with a common interest and include an element that fulfils that, such as cooking classes, dancing or cultural experiences.
+Maybe look at affinity groups (people with a common interest) and include a component that fulfils that, such as cooking classes, dancing or cultural experiences.

 - Be aware that domestic tourism could be inbound from a region to the capital or where you are based, or outbound from where you are.

-Look at what you have done before, will it work again?
+Look at what you have done before: will it work again?
 Your regional business clients may still be a little cautious, so make sure you are communicating what they can or cannot do.
-Of course, this will also depend on them being able to access your destination.
-Regional airlines might not re-start as much as international routes.
-Investigate but make sure you are ahead, even if you have not done any regional business for some time or ever before.
+Of course this will also depend on them being able to access your destination.
+Regional airlines may not restart as much as international routes.
+Do your research, but make sure you are getting ahead, even if you have not done any regional business for some time or ever before.

 Family travel will boom.
-The decision-makers will be the kids!
-Focus your activities and food menus on the decision-makers as well as your regular adult clients.
-As a result of multiple lockdowns, many families are re-discovering themselves.
-A decision to go to your destination will be based on many factors.
+The decision makers will be the kids!
+Focus your activities and food menus around the “decision makers”, as well as your regular adult clients.
+As a result of multiple lockdowns, many families are rediscovering themselves, and so a decision to go to your destination will be based on many factors.
 But the children will have a greater say than before.
 At the same time, you need to think about the health and safety aspects of families.
 What are the parents going to be expecting?

-Activity and experiential holidays will be vital, which is why you should inspire people on your social media channels.
-Many experts are stating that the new traveller will be looking at adventure/activity.
-Are you already in that segment of the market?
+Activity and experiential holidays will be vital, which is why you should “inspire” people on your social media channels.
+Many “experts” are stating that the new traveller will be looking for adventure/activity, but are you actually already in that segment of the market?
 If not, how could you be?

 Remember that the word activity can be used in many ways, and it is not just about physical activity.
-It could be just doing something that a person likes, such as painting or bird watching, as much as activities like cycling or river rafting.
-For experiential travel, it is all about the engagement with communities, nature, and culture.
-This provides people with an experience that bonds them to your destination.
-“Making it real” was a popular saying a few years ago.
-With the current global lockdowns, it is becoming more relevant as people start to move towards experience holidays.
+It could be just doing something that a person has an affinity to, such as painting or bird watching, as much as activities like cycling or river rafting.
+For experiential travel, it is all about the engagement with communities, nature, and culture, which provides people with an experience that bonds them to your destination.
+“Making it real” was a popular saying a few years ago, but with the current global lockdowns, it is becoming more relevant as people start to move to experiencing more from their holidays.

 4.6 Sustainable travel and tourism

-Sustainable travel/tourism and care of the environment will see record volume growth.
-The travelling public now understand its importance after the effects of a virus that stopped the world.
+Sustainable travel/tourism and care for the environment will see record volume growth, as the travelling public now ‘get it’ after the effects of a virus that stopped the world in its tracks.
 It is time to look at your operations and see how you do things, such as your working practices, vehicles, offices and accommodation.
-You need to be able to prove what you are doing and not just say it!
+You need to be able to prove it, not just say it!

 People will be looking for more sustainable options when making their choice.
-This applies to both tour operations and accommodation suppliers, in fact, the whole tourism value chain.
-CBI is heavily involved with the focus of sustainable tourism and works closely with many organisations to bring this to our programmes.
-Consumer demand drives this, but also SMEs around the world that ethically believe in sustainability and work in a responsible way.
-For more information, see our article on the growing consumer demand for sustainable, responsible tourism practices.
+This applies to both tour operations and accommodation suppliers, in fact the whole tourism value chain.
+CBI is heavily involved with the focus of sustainable tourism, and works closely with many organisations to bring this to our programmes.
+This is driven both by consumer demand and by SMEs around the world that believe in sustainability and work in a responsible way.

 4.7 Overseas travel agents/tour operators

-You could also use any virtual tours that your national tourism organisation is using to promote your destination.
-If you can publish these on your website or social media and add a sub-brand, then this will also be a good promotional tool to inspire people.
+The other option is that you use any “virtual tours” that your national tourism organisation is using to promote your destination.
+If you can use this on your own website or social media and even add a sub brand, this will also be a good promotional tool to inspire people.

-- Check out some good examples on how to use videos on YouTube, social media or your webpage from the Faroe Islands, Jordan and Victoria Falls in Zimbabwe.
+- Check out some good examples on how to make use of videos on YouTube, social media or your webpage from The Galapagos - Vlog, Welcome to Jordan and Victoria Falls in Zimbabwe.

 - See Wild Earth’s SafariLIVE, Asilia’s Safari at Home and Jordan360 for good examples of virtual tours.